Kkomakjim: Preparation

-After completing the process of Haegam (Korean: 해감), a liberal amount of water is put in the cooking pot and when the water begins to boil, a small amount of cold water is added, and then the cockle clams.
+After completing haegam, a large amount of water is put in the cooking pot.
+When the water begins to boil, a small amount of cold water is added, and then the cockle clams.
 The shell of the clam begins to open gradually when the water begins again to boil.
 If the shell doesn't open even after cooking it for an ample amount of time, with the help of a spoon or chopsticks, the mouth can be pushed open.

 Although the cooking time varies depending on the number of clams, it shouldn't exceed a couple of minutes at full boil.

 Seasoning

 The steamed cockle clams are then garnished with a soy sauce-based seasoning.